wharfix/wharfix/README.md

 ##### Authenticating over SSH

-To access ssh authentication based repositories, specify a ssh private key with `--ssh-private-key <sshprivatekey`.
+To access ssh authentication based repositories, specify a ssh private key with `--ssh-private-key <sshprivatekey>`.

 ##### Substituters

-To use substituters for internal wharfix calls to `nix-build`, use the `--subtituters <substituters>` option to specify a comma-separated list of nix substituters.
+To use substituters for internal wharfix calls to `nix-build`, use the `--substituters <substituters>` option to specify a comma-separated list of nix substituters.

 ##### Blobcache